 With respect to high energy phenomenology, there are many ways to build on the present work - for example allowing for finite quark-masses, studying three-flavor versions of the FF models allowing for strangeness effects or the inclusion of bosonic quantum fluctuations using lattice field theory.
-However, all of these aspects are known to either not favor the existence of an IP [41, 94, 95, 125] or in the case of strangeness only have marginal effects on inhomogeneous condensation [137].
-Another interesting aspect could be the inclusion of difermion interactions in order to allow for color-superconducting order parameters, which often are in competition with the chiral ones, see, e.g., Refs.
-[11, 72, 138, 139].
+With respect to the stability analysis, it is interesting to note that using finite bare quark masses disfavors an IP [126] and the inclusion of strange quarks only has marginal effects on inhomogeneous condensation [141].
+However, the effect of bosonic quantum fluctuations beyond the mean-field approximation on the phase diagram is a very important aspect and also currently discussed in the literature [41, 94, 95, 98, 99, 134].
+The general result of these studies is that bosonic quantum fluctuations tend to disfavor ordered phases (such as condensed phases) similar to the effect of thermal fluctuations.
+Thus, it can be anticipated that the absence of an IP in a mean-field calculation implies that there will be no inhomogeneous ground states in the full quantum theories.
+To our knowledge, there is no observation of an inhomogeneous ground state being generated by bosonic quantum fluctuations when there is no IP present when these fluctuations are suppressed.
+An interesting aspect for 2+1-dimensional theories in general could be the inclusion of difermion interactions in order to allow for color-superconducting order parameters, which often are in competition with the chiral ones, see, e.g., Refs.
+[11, 72, 142, 143].